 It is also called as the Factor II mutation.
 Prothrombin is an important protein in the coagulation pathway, which makes clots.
 A genetic mutation occurs which leads to an excess formation of Prothrombin.
 This, in result, leads to more production of the clots.
 Guanine gets replaced with Adenine in the non-coding region of factor II genes.

 Deficiencies of Protein C and S

 These two proteins are synthesized in the liver.
 Vitamin K is important for the functioning of both these proteins.
-The genes for protein C are located on chromosome number 2 and for protein S on the chromosome number 3.
+The genes for protein C are located on chromosome number 2 and for protein S on chromosome number 3.
 The deficiencies are mostly autosomal dominant but can also, rarely, be recessive.
-These two proteins are the natural anticoagulants that prevent the excessive clot formations.
+These two proteins are the natural anticoagulants that prevent excessive clot formations.
 The deficiency results in an increase in the coagulant activity.